Communications over rental disputes should always be in writing – Keep copies!

 Only the following can file a complaint:

-- a party satisfying the standards of Supreme Court Rule 31
+- A Party satisfying the standard of Supreme Court Rule 31.

 *No property manager or other agent may appear for the landlord.*

 Complaints may be filed Monday - Thursday 8:00 am - 4:30 pm.
 The Court is closed 12:00 - 1:00 pm for lunch.

 Foreclosure – For a new owner to evict a prior tenant, see A.R.S. § 12-1173.01 – File in Superior Court.

 An Eviction Action cannot be filed if a person entered into possession of a property without the consent of the owner.

 An eviction is a type of lawsuit called a forcible detainer.
 An eviction/forcible detainer indicates that the tenant has remained in or on the property after the landlord has given written notice that the rental agreement has been terminated and that the tenant must leave the property.
 A landlord can file an eviction/forcible detainer action against a tenant for nonpayment of rent, if the tenant has breached the lease, or if the tenant has committed a crime.
 An eviction/forcible detainer action seeks the eviction of the tenant and the repossession of the rental property.
 They may also be filed if the tenant misrepresented information to the landlord or has unauthorized occupants in the residence.